Having a high-level marketing strategy, the right budget, and the right team, isn't enough to ensure that you'll succeed.

 If the weighted scoring feels a bit complicated at first, don't worry.
 If you're looking for an easier method, you'll like the LICE method.

-This one does a great job when a marketing team needs to test brand new channels.
+This one does a great job when a marketing team needs to test brand new channels, and we have to thank Baremetrics for introducing this solid method.

-This method works with two value and two effort criteria to score.
+This method works with two values and two effort criteria to score.

 But, the only thing you need to do is rank these criteria on the same scale, e.g., 1-10 or T-Shirt size scale.